BrentSeidel/WeatherProject/NOTES.md

 This is a collection of thoughts and notes about the weather sensor project.

+## 25-Oct-2016
+After adding the C code to the project and running it in parallel with my Ada code, I found that my code produced the same results as the C code.
+This suggested that the problem was elsewhere.
+After some more searching, I discovered that one of the calibration parameters for humidity was being read from the wrong location.
+Correcting this produced reasonable results.
+Another example where the problem isn't necessarily where you think it is.

+The software is basically done, except perhaps for some polishing.
+Now to try and build something to mount the hardware on.

+## 24-Oct-2016
+Adding a separate 5V power supply solved the problem with the servos.
+Added the initial code for the project (weather.adb).
+Once everything is tested and working, adding "/home/pi/Ada/WeatherProject/weather &" to /etc/rc.local will cause the program to run when the Raspberry PI boots.
+There are basically two things yet to do for this project.

+1. Solve the problem with the humidity value

+2. Build and mount the hardware

+## 21-Oct-2016
+The humidity is still coming out at about 0.11%.
+While I live in the desert southwest, this is still a little lower that I would expect.
+It does increase a little when I breath on it so it seems to be doing something.

+I updated the test program to add some more options.
+You can now set the servos to point to specific temperature, pressure, or humidity values.
+There's also an option to read the sensor values and set all three servos.
+This is basically what the final program will do in each processing frame.

+With all three servos hooked up, operation is a bit erratic.
+This is probably because the 5V output on the Raspberry PI can't supply enough current.
+I will have to find an external 5V power supply to test.

 ## 20-Oct-2016
 Added humidity calibration and it is giving reasonable numbers.
 The air pressure is still about 1% of what it should be.
 There is definately something wrong here.